The Android Platform Security Model (2023): Implementation

-Starting with Android~10 on some devices supporting the latest Android Verified Boot (AVB, the recommended default implementation for verifying the integrity of read-only partitions~\cite{url-verified-boot-spec}) version 2, the VBMeta struct digest (a top-level hash over all parts) is included in these key attestation certificates to support firmware transparency by verifying that digest match released firmware images~\cite{usenix-enigma2019-android-insider-attack-resistance,url-avb}.
+Starting with Android~10, on devices supporting Android Verified Boot\footnote{AVB, the recommended default implementation for verifying the integrity of read-only partitions~\cite{url-verified-boot-spec}} version 2, the VBMeta struct digest (a top-level hash over all parts) is included in key attestation certificates to support firmware transparency.
+This is done by verifying that the digest matches that of a released firmware image~\cite{usenix-enigma2019-android-insider-attack-resistance,url-verified-boot-spec}.
 In combination with server side validation, this can be used as a form of remote system integrity attestation akin to PCR verification with trusted platform modules (TPMs).
 Integrity of firmware for other CPUs (including, but not limited to, the various radio chipsets, the GPU, touch screen controllers, etc.) is out of scope of AVB at the time of this writing, and is typically handled by OEM-specific boot loaders.